 It is NOT possible to win a lottery that you have not entered.
 Do not reply to any letters, emails, phone calls or messages telling you otherwise and, more importantly, NEVER send money or personal information to someone who contacts you out of the blue.

-The latter is often part of an ‘advance fee’ scam, where 'administration charges' or payments to 'cover taxes' are requested.
-Genuine lotteries will never ask a winner to pay a fee before they collect their prize and UK players do not pay tax on lottery winnings within the country.
-In addition, taxes on lottery winnings around the world are paid to the relevant government, not the lottery itself.
+You should remember that no genuine lottery would ever ask a winner to pay a fee before they can receive their money.
+Any mention of ‘administration charges’ or a fee to cover taxes is a sure sign of a scam.
+UK players do not pay tax on lottery winnings within the country, while taxes on lottery winnings around the world are paid to the relevant government, not the lottery itself.

 How to Spot a Lottery Scam